DustinRath/Application1.2/README.md

-This is a test to ensure that my updates are working on git
+This is a test to ensure that my updates are working on git update with new shit